BlackKnight625/AmbientIntelligence/README.txt

     3. Open the project under "MasterOfMissingStuff" using Android Studio.
     4. Run the App on your USB connected phone.
     5. After these steps, the App will remain on your phone, so next time you want to launch it, you don't need to do the previous steps.
 Clicking on the App on your phone is enough.
-    6. Insert the Central System IP and Port.
+    6. Insert the Central System IP and Port (50051).
     7. Try out the following functionalities:
         7.1.
 Insert an item to be tracked:
             7.1.1.
 Click on "Add Item"
             7.1.2.
 Click on "Add picture"
             7.1.3.
 Take a picture of an item (such as glasses, scissors, hair brush, tia, mouse).
 For better results, place the item on a uniformly colored surface.
             7.1.4.
 Make sure there are no errors.
-Name the identified item and press "Ok" 7.1.5.
+Name the identified item and press "Save" 7.1.5.
 You can now change some options, such as disabling the item from being tracked, and tag it as "locked", so that you get warned if the item moves
         7.2.
 Locate an item
             7.2.1.
 Click on "Search for item"